 - Environmental factors — the role of endocrine disruptors, toxin exposure, and lifestyle factors in hormonal imbalance

-- Hormonal imbalances such as irregular periods, PMS, or difficult perimenopause
+- Hormonal imbalances such as irregular periods, severe PMS, or difficult perimenopause

 - Digestive issues including bloating, IBS-type symptoms, and food sensitivities